Check-Please/cx/webprojects/app/_js/views/README.md

 							navigated to.

-`redirect()` -	Optional.
+`redirect(prevView)` -	Optional.
 Either returns null or another view.
-If it
+If
-				returns another view, that view is navigated to in place of this one.
+						it returns another view, that view is navigated to in place of this one.
 If not defined, equivalent to always returning null

 `nextView()` -	Optional.
 Returns the view which should be navigated to